okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 <ApiLifecycle access="ie" />

 This guide covers how to upgrade the Okta Sign-In Widget.
-The upgrade depends on whether your user authentication deployment model is a redirect authentication or an embedded authentication.
+The upgrade depends on whether your deployment model is redirect authentication or embedded authentication.

 ---

-**Learning outcomes**
+**Learning outcome**

-* Update your widget based on your user deployment model.
+Update your widget based on your user deployment model.

 **What you need**